Alien (1982 video game): Background and development

 Tony Cohen of Video Games Player magazine said that in 1981, there were nearly no video games release that were based on films.
 He said that following the financial success of video games based on films like Parker Brothers' Star Wars: The Empire Strikes Back (1982) and General Consumer Electronics's Star Trek: The Motion Picture (1982), there was a rush for video game companies to "snatch up the rights to every hit movie ever made."
-20th Century Fox formed Fox Video Games Inc. in April 1982 to produce video games for the Atari Video Computer System (later known as the Atari 2600).
+20th Century Fox formed Fox Video Games Inc. in April 1982 to produce video games for the Atari Video Computer System.
+(Note: The Atari VCS became known as the Atari 2600 only after the release of the Atari 5200 in 1982.)
 Fox Video Games released eight video games between 1982 and 1983 for the system which were film tie-ins.
 The first film tie-in planned by Fox Video Games, was a video game version of Megaforce (1982).
 The development and distribution of the game left it to only be re-scheduled for release in 1983.

 Frank O'Connel of Fox Video Game described Atari 2600 hardware as being "restrictive" leading to the company to initially rely on the programmers to also act as the game designer.
-He said that about 80% of all the software Fox Video Games develop was based on licensed properties, and about half of its products being made outside being made outside the company.
-Doug Neubauer worked as an independent contractor making film tie-in games for 20th Century Fox's new game division making games such as Mega Force, M*A*S*H and Alien.
-Neubauer had hoped that making several video game adaptations would lead to making a film license like Star Wars, finding that "just because a company makes a movie doesn't mean they have the rights to make a video of the movie, Case in point, Star Wars.
+He said that about 80% of all the software Fox Video Games develop was based on licensed properties, and about half of its products being made outside the company.
+Doug Neubauer worked as an independent contractor making film tie-in games for 20th Century Fox's new game division making games based on films including Alien.
+Neubauer had hoped that making several video game adaptations would lead to making a film license like Star Wars, finding that "just because a company makes a movie doesn't mean they have the rights to make a video of the movie, case in point, Star Wars.
 They didn't have the rights to it."

-Release
+Release and reception

 Alien was released for the Atari 2600 in November 1982.
 Cohen described that that it was part of a wave of film-tie in video games.
-The first including U.S. Games's Towering Inferno (1982), Tigervision's King Kong (1982) and Atari's E.T. the Extra-Terrestrial (1982) and Raiders of the Lost Ark (1982) along with Fox Video Games' Fantastic Voyage and Alien.

-By January 1983, Fox Video Games had released three video games based on films including Mega Force, Fantastic Voyage and Alien.
-Along with a novelization and the 1984 Alien video game, Fox Video Game's release was one of the first follow-ups from 20th Century Fox that directly borrow plot elements from the film Alien (1979) in the Alien franchise.
+The first including U.S. Games's Towering Inferno (1982), Tigervision's King Kong (1982) and Atari's E.T. the Extra-Terrestrial (1982) and Raiders of the Lost Ark (1982) along with Fox Video Games' Fantastic Voyage (1982) and Alien.
+By January 1983, Fox Video Games had released three video games based on films including Mega Force, Fantastic Voyage (1966) and Alien.